ancient-military-history

 Courier Systems and Horse Relays

-Messages were carried by mounted couriers, known as Boten or reitende Boten, who carried a leather pouch containing letters sealed with wax or lead.
-At each post station, the courier would hand over the pouch to a fresh rider, reducing travel time from days to hours for urgent dispatches.
-A message from Marienburg to Riga—a distance of ~600 km—could be delivered in under three days during summer, a remarkable speed for the era.
-This system was especially critical during military campaigns, such as the Battle of Grunwald (1410), where the Teutonic Order used relay couriers to coordinate multiple armies.
+Messages were carried by mounted couriers, known as Boten or reitende Boten, who carried leather pouches containing letters sealed with wax or lead.
+At each post station, the courier would hand the pouch to a fresh rider, reducing travel time dramatically.
+A message from Marienburg to Riga—a distance of roughly 600 kilometers—could be delivered in less than three days during summer, a speed that rivaled the best courier services of the ancient world.
+This relay system was especially critical during major military campaigns, such as the Battle of Grunwald (1410), where the Teutonic Order used relay couriers to coordinate multiple armies converging from different directions.
+The system also operated in winter, though at reduced speed: couriers used sledges on frozen rivers and lakes, with stations keeping spare horses in heated barns.
+This adaptability ensured year‑round connectivity in a region known for harsh winters.

 Operational Features and Protocols